Klosmi/html-basics/JS-basic.md

   ​//  ► <prototype>: Object { … }
   //      constructor: class Color { constructor(r, g, b, name) }
   ```
   *Lets add methods!
-The real advantage of making classes.*.
+The real advantage of making classes.*
   *The method we add (`mymethod()`) is now on every color, but not on the instances.
 (So it's only on the `prototype`, not on, here the `color1`.)*
   *In other words, __there is only one copy of the__ `mymethod` __method across all instances__ of `color1`, or if we have several instances, like `color2`, etc.*
   ```